devangmehta123/pycon-uk-2019/README.md

   for a web app.
 DRF is one of those apps; it lets you plumb a REST API around your biz logic.

 ## Django setup because DRF depends on Django
-Vagrantfile above installs most dependencies but django project has to be initialized
+Vagrantfile above installs most dependencies. *You do not have to do the below explicitly because it is already done and put into git by me.*
 * ssh into VM (vagrant ssh), cd into /vagrant which is shared folder with host OS and git, then do 'django-admin startproject pycon' which will initialize project pycon.
 More details about what happens are here: https://docs.djangoproject.com/en/2.2/intro/tutorial01/, *but on ubuntu, just be careful about the python binary